Emergence of Krylov complexity through quantum walks: An exploration of the quantum origins of complexity: Quantum walks and Krylov complexity

-This provides an easy way to compute these coefficients as the matrix elements of the Hamiltonian between adjacent neighborhood states \be b_n= \braket{n-1|H|n}= \frac{1}{\sqrt{V_n V_{n-1}}}\sum_{\alpha_n,\beta_{n-1}}\bra{\beta_{n-1}}H\ket{\alpha_n}~. \ee Explicit knowledge of the graph immediately gives us access to the matrix elements of the Hamiltonian in the original adjacency matrix representation, thus making the computation of the $b_n$ tractable.
-Similarly one finds \be a_n= \frac{1}{V_n}\sum_{\alpha_n,\beta_n}\bra{\beta_n}H\ket{\alpha_n}~. \ee It is also important to highlight that the sums in the above expressions count the total number of edges between two adjacent neighborhoods in the case of $b_n$ and the total number of edges within a neighborhood (if any) in the case of $a_n$.
-By denoting the number of edges between the $n$th neighborhood and the next as $E_n$, and the number of edges within a neighborhood as $I_n$ (we arrive at this notation by thinking about external and internal edges) we can then rewrite \be b_n= \frac{E_{n-1}}{\sqrt{V_n V_{n-1}}},\quad a_n=\frac{I_n}{V_n}~. \ee Note that these expressions also hold true for the case of a weighted graph in which the quantum walk is biased (meaning that the Hamiltonian is not just the adjacency matrix, but a weighted version thereof).
-The only difference is that the sum terms in (\ref{graph lanczos}) and (\ref{graph an}) do not simply count edges any more, but rather one has to keep track of the individual weights when performing the sum.
+This provides an easy way to compute these coefficients as the matrix elements of the Hamiltonian between adjacent neighborhood states \be b_n= \braket{n-1|H|n}= \frac{1}{\sqrt{\abs{V_n} \abs{V_{n-1}}}}\sum_{\alpha_n,\beta_{n-1}}\bra{\beta_{n-1}}H\ket{\alpha_n}~. \ee Explicit knowledge of the graph immediately gives us access to the matrix elements of the Hamiltonian in the original adjacency matrix representation, thus making the computation of the $b_n$ tractable.
+Similarly one finds \be a_n= \frac{1}{\abs{V_n}}\sum_{\alpha_n,\beta_n}\bra{\beta_n}H\ket{\alpha_n}~. \ee It is also important to highlight that the sums in the above expressions count the total number of edges between two adjacent neighborhoods in the case of $b_n$ and the total number of edges within a neighborhood (if any) in the case of $a_n$.
+By denoting the number of edges between the $n$th neighborhood and the next as $E_n$, and the number of edges within a neighborhood as $I_n$ (we arrive at this notation by thinking about external and internal edges) we can then rewrite \be b_n= \frac{E_{n-1}}{\sqrt{\abs{V_n}\abs{V_{n-1}}}},\quad a_n=\frac{I_n}{\abs{V_n}}~. \ee Note that these expressions can be made to hold true for the case of a weighted graph in which the quantum walk is biased (meaning that the Hamiltonian is not just the adjacency matrix, but a weighted version thereof).
+However, the neighborhood states have to be redefined such that they form an invariant subspace under the action of the Hamiltonian (for more details see appendix \ref{graph conditions}).
+The difference is that the sum terms in (\ref{graph lanczos}) and (\ref{graph an}) do not simply count edges any more, but rather one has to keep track of the individual weights when performing the sum.
 This already adds a layer of sophistication which is beyond the scope of the present work, however we will later discuss an example where this version of a walk is applicable.
 Generally, it is conceivable that even for a biased walk with simple enough rules for assigning weights to edges, the computation of these coefficients is tractable.
 More importantly though, the expression for the $b_n$ highlights a crucial relation between the graph structure and the dynamics.
 Namely, notice that that the growth of the coefficients does not solely depend on the growth of the number of vertices in each neighborhood as one might have expected.
 Instead, what is important is the interplay between the growth of the number of vertices and the connectivity of the graph.